tobi-cat/transcriptwork/_videos/J1Qhuu9iJ-s.md

 <compare>
 <james {% include timecode %}>

 Next we have *Cruising* starring Al Pacino which I talked about in I think Monsters in the Closet.
 It's a pretty good movie, but it is *actually* kind of homophobic?
 So I feel like I gotta put it down there because it is actually Honestly, Homophobic.
-I don't think they meant it to be, I think they had good intentions, but it's still not the best.
+I don't think they meant it to be, I think they had good intentions, but it's still, mmmm, not the best!

 </james>
 <from></from>